-The European Covid-19 Forecast Hub is run in collaboration between the Epiforecasts team, which is part of the Centre for Mathematical Modelling of Infections Diseases at the London School of Hygiene & Tropcial Medicine, and the European Centre for Disease Control and Prevention.
+The European Covid-19 Forecast Hub is run in collaboration between the Epiforecasts team, which is part of the Centre for Mathematical Modelling of Infectious Diseases at the London School of Hygiene & Tropical Medicine, and the European Centre for Disease Control and Prevention (ECDC).

-The Hub collates and combines short-term forecasts of Covid-19 across Europe (EU and EFTA countries and the UK) generated by different modelling teams using a wide range of approaches.
+The Hub collates and combines short-term forecasts of Covid-19 across Europe (EU and EFTA countries and the UK) generated by different independent modelling teams using a wide range of approaches.
 The underlying approach was pioneered by the Reich lab and follows similar projects in the USA and in Germany and Poland.
-Another related project is the US scenario hub.
+Other related projects are the US scenario hub and the German hospitalization nowcast hub.

 The main aim of the European Covid-19 Forecast Hub is to provide decision makers and the general public with reliable information about the near-term future trajectory of the pandemic.
 This is achieved by collating forecasts from different models into an ensemble, an approach that has in the past proven to provide consistently better performance than any individual modelling approach.